 -Have at it as far as the flavor combinations in here that will really excite your taste buds!
 I’m a fan of a garlic, pepper, paprika and salt combo, but my husband likes a little cayenne while my daughter loves a little turmeric!

-How to make Air Fryer Potatoes Wedges:
+How to make these wedges:

 #1: After slicing the potatoes into wedges, let sit submerged in a water bath for 30 mins to help decrease the level of acrylamide (a potentially harmful compound that develops when cooking starchy foods at high temperature.)